Andrew-M-C/go.jsonvalue/docs/en/12_option.md

 func OptFloatInfToNull() Option
 ```

-Similarly, this option does NOT affected by `OptOmitNull`.
+Similarly, this option is NOT affected by `OptOmitNull`.

 ### +/-Inf to String